Take in Ahu Tongariki and Chill out on Anakena Beach

 Crime rate Chile/your country

-According to a recent documentary we have seen about the Rapa Nui ancient culture and its collapse, there are in fact now several theories.
-The flourishing moai culture may have been brought to an end because of a shortage of the scarce natural resources on the island due to overexploitation.
-An abundance of Polynesian rats also seem to have eaten the palm nuts and caused the palms to die out.
-A third theory is connected to slavery.
-Slave traders from Peru took in 1862 between 1,500 and 2,000 Rapa Nui’s.
-The few of the survivors who came back, brought disease to the island and brought about the downfall of the culture.
+According to a recent documentary about the Rapa Nui ancient culture and its collapse, there are now several theories.
+The flourishing moai culture may have ended because of a shortage of scarce natural resources on the island due to overexploitation.
+An abundance of Polynesian rats also seem to have eaten the palm nuts, which caused the palms to die out.
+A third theory is related to slavery.
+Slave traders from Peru took in 1862 between 1,500 and 2,000 Rapa Nuis.
+The few of the survivors who came back brought disease to the island and brought about the downfall of the culture.
 All but 110 islanders died!

 Additionally, the Chilean earthquake in 1960 (with a magnitude of 9.5 on the Richter scale) created a tsunami which stroke Easter Island and significantly devasted the moai structures on the eastern coast.
-Among others the Ahu Tongariki where the moai were scattered up to some hundred meters inland because of the tsunami wave.
-Some of them weighted up to 70 tons, so the tsunami forces were immense!
-It has taken quite a few years afterwards to renovate the platforms and their moai.
+Among others, the Ahu Tongariki, where the moai were scattered up to some hundred meters inland because of the tsunami wave.
+Some weighed up to 70 tons, so the tsunami forces were immense!
+It took quite a few years afterwards to renovate the platforms and their moai.

-Now that we are standing in front of the impressive megalithic statues, we cannot be anything else than overwhelmed by the technique that has been required to raise these giants.
-Not to speak about transporting them to their final spot.
-Probably what happened in 1960, when the island was hit by a tsunami and the moai at Ahu Tongariki were swept away, has reminded the present-day population of what could happen at any time.
+Now that we are standing in front of the impressive megalithic statues, we are overwhelmed by the technique required to raise these giants – not to speak about transporting them to their final spot.
+What happened in 1960, when the island was hit by a tsunami and the moai at Ahu Tongariki were swept away, has probably reminded the present-day population of what could happen at any time.

-Although no casualties in 1960 or in 2015, people are now prepared in the event of a new tsunami.
-We see the clear signs in the streets of Hanga Roa indicating in which direction to evacuate in case of a disaster!
-The airport building and its parking area are among the more elevated locations, and that was also where people were recommended to gather in for example 2015 and 2020.
+Although there were no casualties in 1960 or 2015, people are now prepared for a new tsunami.
+We see clear signs in the streets of Hanga Roa indicating the direction to evacuate in case of a disaster!
+The airport building and its parking area are among the more elevated locations, and that was also where people were recommended to gather, for example, in 2015 and 2020.

 Filled with impressions from the legendary Ahu Tongariki, we continue by car a few kilometres northwards, along the coast road.
-The idyllic Anakena Beach is one of the few sand beaches on the island – and the biggest one with pristine, white coral sand.
-It is quite paradise-like with its fine sand, crystalline, turquoise waters, coconut palm trees and several restored moai.
+Idyllic Anakena Beach is one of the few sand beaches on the island – and the biggest one with pristine, white coral sand.
+The beach is quite paradise-like with its fine sand, crystalline, turquoise waters, coconut palm trees and several restored moai.

-Anakena Beach is pretty empty when we arrive – it is off season!
-Even if it is winter here now, people swim in the sea.
-It is still around 20 degrees centrigrade during the coldest winter month!
-We have read that due to the special water and temperature conditions, it is sometimes even possible to observe gold fish swimming around your legs in the water!
+Anakena Beach is pretty empty when we arrive – it is off-season!
+Although it is winter here now, people swim in the sea.
+It is still around 20 degrees centigrade during the coldest winter month!
+We have read that due to the unique water and temperature conditions, it is sometimes even possible to observe goldfish swimming around your legs in the water!

 Besides being an ideal place for swimming due to the year-round relatively high sea temperatures, Anakena is also a location for history and native culture.
-An ahu with 5 moai rises just in front of the beach making it really postcard-like!
-And a few wild horses in between the coconut palms only contribute to the breathtaking scenery.
+An ahu with five moai rises just behind the beach, making it beautifully postcard-like!
+A few wild horses between the coconut palms only contribute to the breathtaking scenery.

-The absolutely pristine sand turns out be a bit different when I take a closer look.
-At first, I think it is green and blue grains of sand coming from different shades of corals or rocks.
-Studying it a bit more closely reveals that it in fact is tiny pieces of plastic!
+The pristine sand turns out to be slightly different when I take a closer look.
+At first glance, it looks like green and blue grains of sand coming from shades of corals or rocks.
+However, studying it more closely reveals that it is tiny pieces of plastic!
 When I look around, it is like that everywhere.
-Since the island has a rocky coast line, the plastics are constantly turned into microplastic when the waves hit the rocks.
+Since the island has a rocky coastline, the plastics are constantly turned into microplastics when the waves hit the rocks.
 The sad result is what we now observe on Anakena Beach.
-It is seemingly an increasing problem on the island and obviously nearly impossible to do anything about, once the sand has been mixed with microplastic.
+It is seemingly an increasing problem on the island and nearly impossible to do anything about once the sand has mixed with microplastic.

-Between Ahu Tongariki and Anakena Beach we see some of the Rapa Nui petroglyphs at Papa Vaka.
-The Rapa Nui term papa means stone and the term vaka means canoe.
-Papa Vaka is therefore the big main motif of a large 12-metre long double canoe carved on one of the stones.
+Between Ahu Tongariki and Anakena Beach, we see some of the Rapa Nui petroglyphs at Papa Vaka.
+The Rapa Nui term papa means stone, and the term vaka means canoe.
+Therefore, Papa Vaka is the main motif of a large 12-metre-long double canoe carved on one of the stones.
 According to some theories, it may depict the canoe originally used by the first settlers to arrive on the island.
 It is the largest petroglyph found on Easter Island.
 The people came here to worship.
 They carved elaborate motifs of giant tuna, canoes, octopuses, crabs, birdmen and sea turtles.

-In addition to the interesting stone carvings, we are thrilled to watch a couple of beautiful birds of prey, circling around the area.
+In addition to the fascinating stone carvings, we are thrilled to watch a couple of beautiful birds of prey circling the area.
 The isolated island is also a paradise for birds and other wildlife!

-Back in the cabaña I have a chat with our hosts.
-She shows me examples of the souvenirs her niece sells to the tourists.
+Back in the cabaña, I have a chat with our hosts.
+She shows me examples of the souvenirs her niece sells to tourists.
 All kinds of souvenirs, right from fridge magnets to small moai statues and tools with petroglyphs.
 Copies of the sacred tablets with rongorongo glyphs.
-Items with religious symbols resembling artifacts kept and found in the secret caves belonging to the ancient Rapa Nui families.
-She tells me that today nearly everyone on Easter Island works within tourism.
+Items with religious symbols resembling artefacts were kept and found in the secret caves belonging to the ancient Rapa Nui families.
+She tells me that today nearly everyone on Easter Island works in tourism.
 Either you work in hotels and restaurants, work as a guide, have a souvenir shop or rent out your house – as she does.
 The whole island lives by serving the tourists flying in from Santiago de Chile once a day.

 Nevertheless, they still have their traditional culture.
 That’s what we unexpectedly get to experience Saturday night.
 We are tired after a whole day of sightseeing and have gone to bed.
-Then, little by little, our attention is caught by music and song coming from one of the other houses.
-It is not the western music we are used to.
+Then, little by little, our attention is caught by music and songs coming from one of the other houses.
+It is not the Western music we are used to.
 It is traditional rhythms and melodious songs.
-They really know how to party!
+They know how to party!

 Read next: Easter Island Moai Statues | Rano Raraku, Rano Kau & Orongo